-cgiemail, available for Basic level Web hosting plans or higher, accepts the results of a form and uses a template file to construct and send an e-mail message containing those results.
+cgiemail, available on all pair Networks' Web hosting accounts, accepts the results of a form and uses a template file to construct and send an e-mail message containing those results.

 To use cgiemail, you must first construct an online form, which allows your Web site's visitors to send you information.
 If you have a domain name, the opening tag of the online form must be:

 <FORM METHOD="POST" ACTION="/cgi-sys/cgiemail/template.txt">The "cgi-sys" portion of the ACTION above directs the server to look into the server's cgi-bin so the cgiemail script doesn't need to reside in your individual account.

 If you do not have a domain name, or if you are using SSL and do not have your own secure certificate, you must use: